lecy/political-ideology-of-nonprofits/README.md

-# political-ideology-of-nonprofits
+# Do nonprofit missions vary by the political ideology of supporting communities?
+Some preliminary results.

-Replication files for the paper:  Lecy J, Ashley S &amp; Santamarina F (2018).
-"Do Nonprofit Missions Vary by the Political Ideology of Supporting Communities?
-Some Preliminary Results".
-Public Performance and Management Review
+Replication files for the paper:  Lecy, J. D., Ashley, S. R., & Santamarina, F. J. (2019).
+"Do nonprofit missions vary by the political ideology of supporting communities?
+Some preliminary results." *Public Performance & Management Review*, 42(1), 115-141.